Aiming for 130 to reach longevity escape velocity

 The 130 years survival plan

-At the moment our existing tools are relatively primitive for what we need them to do, but they are all we have and will do fine for now.
-Yes, there are some more advanced, experimental tools in the works, which are being tested on animals to determine if they are viable for us.
-Personally I’m not yet in such a pressing need, to risk testing them on myself.
+At the moment our existing tools are relatively primitive for what we aim to achieve, but they are all we have and will do fine for now.
+Sure, there are some more advanced, experimental tools in the works, which are being tested on animals to determine if they are viable for us.
+Personally I’m not yet in such a pressing need, to risk testing them on myself before they have been proven safe by time.
 Your body might be further along on the damage scale so your situation and reasoning could be different.
+Drastic situations require drastic measures.
+The imminent loss of health and life is as drastic as it gets.

-The longevity escape velocity survival plan can currently be divided into
+This longevity escape velocity survival plan currently consists of the following:

 - Avoid speeding up the aging process